winnieshen96/Guangming/README.md

 1. Download the guangming.py file.

+2. Run Configuration:

+   (1) This program requires python 3.0 or higher to successfully run.

-2. Run Configuration: Install requests, beautifulsoup4, pandas
+   (2) Packages: Install requests, beautifulsoup4, pandas

    If you don't have pip, follow the instructions on https://pip.pypa.io/en/stable/installing/ to install pip on your computer.